marcoverl/HPCPadovaUserGuide/docs/source/appsoftware.rst

 For more information on environment module, please see: https://modules.readthedocs.io/en/latest.

-Create a new virtual environment with Anaconda
+Create a new virtual environment with Conda
 -----------------------------------------------

-You can use the Anaconda module available on the cluster to create a virtual environment and install packages in it.
+You can use the Conda module available on the cluster to create a virtual environment and install packages in it.
 This is useful when you need to install custom versions of packages that must comply with the specific requirements of your software.

-The first time, you'll need to load the Anaconda module and initialize it:
+The first time, you'll need to load the Conda module and initialize it:

 ::

-    [<username>@cld-ter-ui-01 ~]$ module load anaconda3-2024.10-1
+    [<username>@cld-ter-ui-01 ~]$ module load conda-miniforge3-25.3.1
     [<username>@cld-ter-ui-01 ~]$ conda init

 ::